Your assets give your community its identity, makes it stand out and helps create a sense of belonging for your community.

 You might already have your own branding that you can adapt for the platform.
 If you don’t, this is your chance to get creative and build a fantastic brand for your community.
 We recommend spending some time to get these right to best fit your community’s purpose.

+You can change or update your assets via the Branding page of the console.
 These are the assets you’ll need to get your community started:

 1. App icon (2048 x 2048 pixels, PNG format)